mukesh3710/Kubernetes/02-deployPod.Imp-Dec.md

 kubectl get pods
 ```

+---

+## Declarative Way
+The declarative way involves creating and applying manifest files to define the desired state of resources in the cluster.
+Kubernetes ensures the actual state matches the desired state.
+- Manifest files are typically written in YAML or JSON.
+- Use `kubectl apply` to apply the configuration.

+Advantages:
+- Provides version control and reproducibility.
+- Easier to manage and maintain complex configurations.

+Disadvantages:
+- Requires more setup time compared to imperative commands.
+- May be overkill for simple or one-off tasks.

-## Task 2: Generate YAML from Existing Pod and Modify
+## Generate YAML from Existing Pod and Modify

 1. Export the YAML of the nginx Pod created in Task 1:
    ```bash